escapecode/conkor/README.md

 [![screenshot](https://github.com/escapecode/conkor/blob/master/conkor.jpg)](https://raw.github.com/wiki/escapecode/conkor/blob/master/conkor.jpg)

-**Conkor** is a free, light-weight desktop widget using Conky, using xdotool for interaction.
-Most of the features of Conky and xdotool are utilized, so the code developed can be used for referential purposes.
+**Conkor** is a free, light-weight desktop widget using Conky and xdotool for interaction.
+There is a bunch of Conky, LUa and xdotool coding utilized, making this widget valuable for use as well as code referencing.

 ### Features
 * RSS news
 * Weather feed with images
-* Lua
-* Lua Cairo graphics
+* Lua coding with Cairo graphics, internet connections, etc.
 * xdotool interaction to administer services

-Note that xdotool does not use behave mouse_click, since mouse_click does not appear to be stable.
-Focus is used and provides similar functionality
+Valuable note:  Conkor does not use xdotool's "behave mouse_click" functionality, since it is non-consistent and unstable.  "behave focus" is used and provides similar functionality

 Grab the [latest release from GitHub](https://github.com/escapecode/conkor/releases/latest).
 ### Screenshots